 Mix the Mortar

-Wear the safety gears and start mixing up the mortar using spade in a wheelbarrow.
+Wear the safety gear and start mixing up the mortar using spade in a wheelbarrow.
 Keep the ratio of sand to cement 5:1.
 Now, add water in a quantity that can keep the mixture of mortar stick to the spade even while inverting it.
 It is an ideal & practical test.

 Fill the Holes with Mortar

 Use the spade to fill mortar in the holes.
 Fill mortar in enough quantity so that you can level up stones up to the ground.
-It is only possible with some experiences and practice because each time you cannot measure the thickness of mortar level to match the height of stones and ground level.
+It is only possible with some experiences and practice because each time you cannot measure the thickness of the mortar level to match the height of stones and ground level.

 Lay the Pavers in the Hole